 Under Dr. Spitzer, I learned all the relevant modern surgical and sterile techniques and was certified by Dr. Spitzer and the London Beth Din to practice milah.
 While training in England, I had the opportunity to perform over one hundred circumcisions.
 I remain in close contact with Dr. Spitzer and consult with him frequently.
 Upon returning to the United States, I continued my training and gained experience in complicated brissim, such as cases of hypospadias.

-I have been a fully licensed Mohel for over ten years and have had the honor to serve as a mohel throughout the Northeast.
+I have been a fully licensed Mohel for over fifteen years and have had the honor to serve as a mohel throughout the Northeast.

 My Approach and Technique